TobaQUINN/KNN-Supervised-Learning1/reports/my insights and reasoning.md

 “The model achieved high accuracy (95.6%), excellent F1 score (0.9660), and ROC AUC (0.9894).
 It correctly identifies most benign and malignant cases, though a few malignant cases were missed (recall=0.90).
-Overall, the model shows strong generalization and discrimination, suitable as a baseline for a medical diagnostic tool — with room for further recall improvement if clinical risk tolerance requires.”
+Overall, the model shows strong generalization and discrimination, suitable as a baseline for a medical diagnostic tool, with room for further recall improvement if clinical risk tolerance requires.”

 “Instead of treating this like a quick notebook demo, I built it as if it had to go into production: modular, explainable, reproducible, and tested.
-The choices (stratified split, cross-validation, distance weights, scaling, pruning correlated features) all came from thinking about what makes KNN work in real life — and what could hurt it if ignored.”
+The choices (stratified split, cross-validation, distance weights, scaling, pruning correlated features) all came from thinking about what makes KNN work in real life, and what could hurt it if ignored.”
 "Eager to keep learning and improving as a Data Scientist and ML Engineer, I really mean business."